hankoi1020/katacoda-scenarios/test2/step6.md

 Once you finish the rule setting, click `Apply` on the top right and save the dashboard

+### You may need to wait some time for collector generate server status information each 10 minutes.
+You may also try some error to test the alert.

 This is the sample of the alert, there will have a vertical red line on the graph

 ![圖片](https://user-images.githubusercontent.com/74434769/141332097-95b6d93e-2443-4063-bd58-73db31634cd0.png)